 It is supported by the Port Phillip Planning Scheme and detailed strategies and delivery plans.

-The Council Plan is the roadmap for everything we do.
+When this Council Plan is adopted, it becomes the roadmap for everything we do.

 As 2020 showed us, circumstances can suddenly change.
 This Plan will be reviewed, updated and improved every year.
 We also commit to regularly reporting on our progress towards achieving the Council indicators, initiatives and our financial performance.
-We will also report on the overall health of the City through a set of City indicators
+We will also report on the overall health of the City through a set of City indicators.